CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 Throughout your Premium experience, you will access:
 - **Slack**, for chatting with your cohort.
 You will soon receive an invitation to a Digital Academy Slack Workspace.
 - **[GitHub](https://github.com)**, for modules and scripts.
 [Create a GitHub account here](https://github.com/).
-- **Moodle**, for accessing course materials.
-You will soon receive a separate email with a link, username, and password to gain access.
 - **Textit**, to improve your Premium experience.
 As part of the beta cohort, your insights on topics, content, course modules and overall experience will be highly valuable!

 ## Logistics